 - Additional penalties like, for instance, community service, a permanent criminal record, loss of a professional license and irreparable damage to one’s reputation and future.

-Given the severity of the potential impacts of identity theft charges, it’s critical that people accused of these charges trust their defense to the esteemed Colorado Springs identity theft defense lawyers at Shimon Kohn, P.C.
-Since 2003, we have been providing our clients with superior defense representation and helping the accused obtain the best possible outcomes to their criminal cases.
+Given the severity of the potential impacts of identity theft charges, it’s critical that people accused of these charges trust their defense to the esteemed Colorado Springs identity theft defense lawyers at The Kohn Law Firm Since 2003, we have been providing our clients with superior defense representation and helping the accused obtain the best possible outcomes to their criminal cases.

 Other Identity Theft-Related Offenses

 In addition to identity theft charges, other charges that may be filed against a person who is alleged to have illegally possessed or used someone’s personal identifying information can include: